by Paul Tautges | September 19, 2011 8:39 am

 6. You experience the joy of serving others.
 God has re-created us in Christ Jesus for the purpose of bringing glory to Him by bearing fruit (Eph 2:10; John 15:2).
 The fruit of the Spirit is primarily manifested in our relationships with others (Gal 5:22-23).
 Believers are to follow the example of Christ the Master Servant (Jn 13:15).
 By joining a local church, you are agreeing with God that one of the ways to bear fruit in the Christian life is by serving others.

-Two more helpful resources for your personal study or small group is Life in the Father’s House by Wayne Mack and Dave Swavely and What Is a Healthy Church Member? by Thabiti Anyabwile.
+Three helpful resources for your personal study or small group are: Church Membership (9Marks), Life in the Father’s House (Wayne Mack and Dave Swavely) and HELP!
+I Need a Church (Jim Newheiser).